-The Office of International Programs and Services will host a required in person orientation program.
-More information is located here: https://oips.gmu.edu/attend-orientation/ As part of your required orientation program, I will also schedule a J-1 compliance meeting.
+The Office of International Programs and Services will host a required in person orientation program in the morning of January 10, 2024.
+Thus, you will need to arrive at GMU before the 10th.
+More information is located here: https://oips.gmu.edu/attend-orientation/ As part of your required orientation program, I will also schedule a J-1 compliance meeting to review important rules and responsibilities for J-1 students.